 Ice on the Susquehanna

 Ice on the Susquehanna is a femme fatale—mysteriously beautiful and potentially dangerous.
 More than once, this naturally occurring phenomenon has had catastrophic effects on the Susquehanna Valley.
-Here are six unique ice on the Susquehanna short stories.
+Here are seven unique ice on the Susquehanna short stories.

 Ice jam on the Susquehanna photo taken by Ed Schopf in Pequea.
 Dated February and March 1918.